gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

-While GlusterFS volumes can be used for RWO as well as RWX (and ROX) volumes, for some workloads, specifically metadata-heavy, the RWO support is not notsatisfactory with respect to performance.
+While GlusterFS volumes can be used for RWO as well as RWX (and ROX) volumes, for some workloads, specifically metadata-heavy, the RWO support is not satisfactory with respect to performance.
 Furthermore, the scalability in number of volumes is currently not very good.

 ## Goals